patelpb96/GizmoElementTracers/README.md

 ---
 # License

-Copyright 2014-2019 by Andrew Wetzel <arwetzel@gmail.com>.
+Copyright 2014-2019 by Andrew Wetzel <arwetzel@gmail.com> and Shea Garrison-Kimmel <sheagk@gmail.com>.

 In summary, you are free to use, edit, share, and do whatever you want.
-But please keep me informed.
+But please keep us informed and report bugs.
 Have fun!

 Less succinctly, this software is governed by the MIT License: